anothrNick/github-tag-action/README.md

 * **TAG_CONTEXT** *(optional)* - Set the context of the previous tag.
 Possible values are `repo` (default) or `branch`.
 * **PRERELEASE_SUFFIX** *(optional)* - Suffix for your prerelease versions, `beta` by default.
 Note this will only be used if a prerelease branch.
 * **VERBOSE** *(optional)* - Print git logs.
 For some projects these logs may be very large.
 Possible values are ```true``` (default) and ```false```.
 * **HEAD_COMMIT** *(optional)* - Commit messages between the last tag and *HEAD_COMMIT* will be used to determine a new version number.
-Useful e.g. in case of running the action in a pull request.
-If not specified the current commit is used.
+Specifying commit is useful when using this action for pull requests - one can set environment variable as follows: `HEAD_COMMIT: ${{ github.event.pull_request.head.sha }}` to calculate a new version basing on commits from a given PR.

 #### Outputs